 Sadly, no straightforward answer to that, depends on the handsets you have.
 In theory it might be possible and we would be happy to investigate if this is possible with your handsets.

 No, but we can certainly look to create a tailored package to manage both your broadband and VoIP phone system at a competitive rate.
 Please take a look at our Business Broadband page for further information on this service.

 No, as VoIP phone systems rely on an internet connection, when there is a power outage, your router will not function.
 If there is a power outage, the reality is that no other office based work will be able to continue.
 Power outages in the UK are rare so disruption is minimal.

 A sustained rate of 80Kbps for one VoIP line.
 We use the rule of 80Kbps times number of VoIP lines equals the required sustained broadband connection speed.
-You can check your broadband speed on the ‘Which’ website - https://broadbandtest.which.co.uk/
+You can test your broadband speed (response time, download speed and upload speed) on the ‘Which’ website - https://broadbandtest.which.co.uk/

 Yes!
 We would love to have the opportunity to discuss your requirements.
 Please call us on 0330 380 9090.
 Just mention you found this page on our website to the person that answers.
 Or you can request a call back using the form below.

 Westbrook Communications has over 20 years experience in providing businesses and organisations across the UK with state of the art managed IT systems and IT support.